ucsb-cs48-w19/4pm-stock-trading/README.md

 * We are currently using Plotly to construct our graphs.
 However, every free account has a limit of 100 public graphs available.
 So, we must create a new account and input the new information into the top of 'graph.py' every time we run out of graphs for that account.
 We have used 3 (and counting) keys so far.

-* The live stock information the graph is formatted such that it's height is set to 85% the max y-value.
+* <strike>The live stock information the graph is formatted such that it's height is set to 85% the max y-value.
 This (usually) formats it nicely but sometimes, the formatting will be off.
-(Also there's a problem including the dollar sign symbol in the HTML-python string).
+(Also there's a problem including the dollar sign symbol in the HTML-python string). </strike> UPDATE: Fixed!
+Now using an offset based off the max range or in otherwords, I used MAX - 0.4 * (MAX-MIN).
+The offset is 40% the maxrange.

 ## Contributing